 Who is eligible?

 Parent loans are available to parents and other creditworthy individuals who wish to borrow to help the student finance their education.
 Lender requirements may vary; contact the lender directly for all eligibility requirements.

 Federal Direct PLUS Loan

 The Federal Direct PLUS Loan is a long term, fixed rate loan that parents can use to help pay educational expenses for their dependent undergraduate student.
 Parents may borrow up to the cost of the student's attendance minus other financial aid.
 Students must be enrolled at least half-time.
 The Department of Education is the lender.
 This loan does accrue interest beginning on the date of the first disbursement.
 There is an origination fee.
 To apply the Federal Direct PLUS Loan visit https://studentloans.gov/myDirectLoan/index.action#

 FASTChoice (Private Loan Comparison Tool)

 NDSU offers an online loan comparison tool for you to use called FASTChoice.
 FASTChoice is designed to assist you in making the education loan choice that is best for you.
 FASTChoice is not a lender.
-You may filter the loan products to identify parent loans by selecting "Parent" at the top under borrowing type.
+Select the link for Parent - Private Loan Options to view only parent loans.
 Please keep in mind that you may select any lender of your choice, even if they do not appear on FASTChoice.